Tansen: Schooling

 The legendary oral versions about Tansen's early life and schooling particularly differ depending on whether the story has origins in Hindu legends (Vaishnavism) or Muslim legends (Sufism).
-In Hindu versions, the Hindu bhakti saint and poet-musician Swami Haridas was the major influence on Tansen.
-In Islamic biographies, the Sufi Muslim mystic named Muhammad Ghaus is said to have influenced Tansen.
+The Hindu bhakti saint, poet and court musician of Raja Man Singh Tomar of Gwalior Swami Haridas was the major influence on Tansen.
+In Islamic biographies, the Sufi Muslim mystic named Muhammad Ghaus Gwaliori is said to have influenced Tansen.
 According to Bonnie Wade – a professor of Music specializing in South Asia Studies, Swami Haridas is widely accepted to have been Tansen's teacher, and it is clear that Tansen connected with Muhammad Ghaus as well, but the evidence suggests that Tansen is less affiliated with either religion, more with music.

 Tansen showed musical talent at the age of 6.
-At some point, he was discipled for some time to Swami Haridas, the legendary composer from Vrindavan and part of the stellar Gwalior court of Raja Man Singh Tomar (1486–1516 AD), specialising in the Dhrupad style of singing.
+At some point, he was discipled to Swami Haridas, for a brief period, the legendary composer from Vrindavan and court musician of the stellar Gwalior court of Raja Man Singh Tomar (1486–1516 AD), specialising in the Dhrupad style of singing.
 His talent was recognised early and it was the ruler of Gwalior who conferred upon the maestro the honorific title 'Tansen'.
-Haridas was considered to be a legendary teacher in that time.
+Haridas was considered to be a legendary music teacher in that time.
 It is said that Tansen had no equal apart from his teacher.
 From Haridas, Tansen acquired not only his love for dhrupad but also his interest in compositions in the local language.
-This was the time when the Bhakti tradition was fomenting a shift from Sanskrit to the local idiom (Brajbhasa and Hindi), and Tansen's compositions also highlight this trend.
-At some point during his apprenticeship, Tansen's father died, and he returned home, where it is said he used to sing at a local Shiva temple.
+This was the time when the Bhakti tradition was fomenting a shift from Sanskrit to the local idiom (Brajbhasa and Hindi), and Tansen's compositions also highlighted this trend.
+During some point of his apprenticeship, Tansen's father died, and he returned home, where it is said that he used to sing at a local Shiva temple in Gwalior.

-Hagiographies mention Tansen met the Sufi mystic Muhammad Ghaus.
-The interaction with Ghaus brought Sufi influences on Tansen.
-Late into his life, he continued to compose in Brajbhasha invoking traditional motifs such as Krishna and Shiva.
+Hagiographies mention that Tansen met the Sufi mystic Muhammad Ghaus.
+The interaction with Ghaus brought a strong Sufi influence on Tansen.
+Later in his life, he continued to compose in Brajbhasha invoking traditional motifs such as Krishna and Shiva.

 The presence of musicians like Tansen in Akbar's court was an attempt to accept and integrate the Hindu and Muslim traditions within the Mughal Empire.
 Tansen became one of the treasured Navaratnas (lit. nava=nine, ratna=jewel) of Akbar's court.
 He received the honorific title Mian there, and the name Mian Tansen.